halftime/how2-get-rich-quick/README.md

 > 1.05^8 = 1.47

-By this simple trick.
-The vig goes from 5% to 47%.
+**And just like that.
+The vig goes from 5% to 47%.**

-This is how the bookies gets rich quick.
+# Read the small letters
+GAMBLING CAN BE ADDICTIVE.
+STOP IN TIME!
+MORE INFO ON STOPOPTIJD.BE